The Kinesis connector for Structured Streaming is packaged in Databricks Runtime 3.0 and above and Spark 2.1.1-db5+.

 awsSecretKey.
 For cross-account authentication, we recommend using roleArn to hold the assumed role, which can then be assumed through your Databricks AWS account.
 For more information about cross-account authentication, see Delegate Access Across AWS Accounts Using IAM Roles.
-The ability to assuming roles requires Databricks Runtime 3.5 and above.
+The ability to assume roles requires Databricks Runtime 3.5 and above.

 The Kinesis source requires